 Gas chambers pose a danger to shelter staff.
 Carbon monoxide is highly toxic and is one of the leading causes of accidental poisoning in the United States.
 Animal shelter workers have been injured and even killed by malfunctioning gas chambers.

 Training and funding for EBI is readily available.
 Of the three Michigan shelters still using gas chambers, all three already have an EBI back-up system and/or are trained in EBI procedures.
 Michigan law permits trained shelter technicians to directly administer euthanasia drugs without supervision by a veterinarian, and a majority of shelters are licensed to receive EBI drugs directly.
 Grants are available to help Michigan shelters with initial EBI set-up and training, and with gas chamber buyback and disposal.
 Statewide regulation is needed to ensure that all Michigan pets receive the same humane treatment if euthanasia is necessary.

-- Click here for a fact sheet on why Michigan should end gas chamber euthanasia
+- Detailed fact sheet on why Michigan should prohibit gas chamber euthanasia in animal shelter

-- Click here for a study from American Humane Association on why euthanasia by injection is more cost-effective than gas
+- Study on why euthanasia by injection is more cost-effective than gas

 - Click here to view “Death by Carbon Dioxide Gas Chambers” – *graphic video clip*